TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 37/Genesis 37.12.md

 ---

-And his brethren went to feed their father's flock in Shechem.
+His brothers went to feed their father's flock in Shechem.